LazarusUno/Productivity-app/CONTRIBUTING.md

 8. **Create a Pull Request**: Go to the original repository on GitHub, and you should see a “Compare & pull request” button.
 Click it and submit your pull request for review.

-## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

-## Style Guide

-- **Code Formatting**: Use Prettier for code formatting.
-Please run `npm run format` before committing your changes.
-- **Linting**: This project uses ESLint to maintain code quality.
-Make sure your code passes all lint checks by running `npm run lint`.

 ## Branching and Commit Messages

 - **Branch Naming**: Use the format `feature/feature-name` for new features and `bugfix/bug-description` for bug fixes.